instaloader/instaloader/README.rst

                            Defaults to ``{date:%Y-%m-%d_%H-%M-%S}``.
 --user-agent USER_AGENT    User Agent to use for HTTP requests.
 Per default,
                            Instaloader pretends being Chrome/51.
---no-sleep                 Do not sleep between requests to Instagram's servers.
-                           This makes downloading faster, but may be suspicious.

 Miscellaneous Options
 ^^^^^^^^^^^^^^^^^^^^^